 - Shigeru Kawai.
 Made from rare spruce trees that are located in the mountains of Hokkaido, Japan, this company makes fewer than 250 pianos each year.
 Blending technical innovations with traditional craftsmanship, the Kawai name has signified quality since the company’s inception in 1927.

 Get That Piano Tuned!

 There really is little that is worse than playing, or listening to, a piano that has been allowed to go out of tune.
-For those who own one of these beloved instruments, Piano Month is the perfect reminder to get that piano tuned.
+For those who own one of these beloved instruments, National Piano Month is the perfect reminder to get that piano tuned.
 Call a local tuner and let them show a little tender loving care and get those keys back in tip-top shape.